hyphacoop/handbook/Hypha-Worker-Co-operative/governance-structure.md

   * Elect or dismiss members of the board of directors
 * Probationary members
   * Must complete their probationary period before they get to vote

+Full members are responsible for accepting new members to the Co-operative, through voting and recommendation to the board, as defined in the bylaws.

 ### Staff